JuhoLeedev/Java-calculator/README.md

   If any other buttons pressed, those buttons become enabled again.

 ## Getting started
 This application is writtend in java programming language.
 The source is calculator.java.
-If you want to open this file and edit, use eclipse.
+If you want to open or edit this file, use eclipse.<br>
 If you want to just run this application, you must install [jre](https://java.com/ko/download/) first.
 And run calculator.jar file.
 Then calculator gui will show up.